• Skip to main content

 Personal Finance Bloggers

 Did we really just quote some Dickens’ to open this post?
 A Christmas Carol was always one of my favorite Christmas stories, but that’s not what’s got me thinking about this topic.
 This week I was trying to clean off some of the broken links from my site in hopes of FINALLY raising my Google Page Rank score in the next update.
 While running the link checker, I kept noticing the same trend of broken links popping up in the results window: Past personal finance bloggers.
-Yes, if you really want to bum yourself out, go visit your post archive from about a year ago, and look at the names of … [Read more...] about Ghosts of Personal Finance Bloggers Past
+Yes, if you really want to bum yourself out, go visit your post archive from about a year ago, and look at the names of the people who used to leave you comments.
+I was finding that a pretty significant number of them no longer visit my site.
+I decided to find out why. … [Read more...] about Ghosts of Personal Finance Bloggers Past

 Black Friday Shopping Tips – Preparing to Get the Best Deals!